Community Food and Wellness Initiative

 Funded through a grant from the Harry C. Moores Foundation, MTSO’s Community Food and Wellness Initiative is an educational program that engages Central Ohio churches and community groups on the topics of food and wellness.

-This initiative offers unique educational experiences at MTSO’s Seminary Hill Farm that celebrate the land, sustainable agriculture, food and community.
-It also provides various community-based services to support the development of community gardens, urban farms, and other food projects that increase food access and environmental resiliency, promote nutrition and active living, and create fair employment and just community.
+This initiative offers unique educational experiences at MTSO’s Seminary Hill Farm and with our Central Ohio partners to celebrate the land, regenerative agriculture, food, education and community.
+It sends out interns, or Community Food and Wellness associates, with our community partners to help support the development of community gardens, urban farms, and other food-related educational projects that increase food access and environmental resiliency, promote nutrition and active living, and create just community.
+The CFWI also helps to cover a portion of the food Seminary Hill Farm grows and gives to partnering organizations, as well as covering educational programs both on campus and with partners onsite.

 Through the Community Food and Wellness Initiative, we aim to:

-- Strengthen understanding of the connections between the land, food, community and wellness.
+- Increase education and experiential opportunities to strengthen understanding of the connections between the land, food, community and wellness.

 - Increase interest in sustainable agriculture, healthy living and community building.

-- Facilitate local development of community gardens, urban farms and other food projects.
+- Assist with supporting the network of community gardens, urban farms and other food projects in Central Ohio.

-- Support local participation in national and global food justice campaigns.
+- Support local participation in national and global food-justice campaigns and develop awareness of food-justice issues.

 - Promote connections between those who grow, process and distribute local food products.